Downtown Orlando skyline and Lake Eola at sunset in Central Florida

 So the better answer is this:

-Orlando home prices are not broadly crashing.
+Orlando home prices aren't broadly crashing.
 The market is rebalancing.

 Some overpriced homes are adjusting.
 Some sellers are negotiating.
 Some neighborhoods are softer.
 But strong homes in desirable areas are still holding value.